 Law Scholars Program

 The Law School Scholars Program is a special early admission opportunity to the UChicago Law School available only to members of the University of Chicago academic community.
 This program encourages College students and alumni to remain part of the UChicago community by providing applicants an early decision in the law school admissions process, as well as the prospect of substantial merit scholarships.
 This partnership offers our students a unique ability to pursue a legal education in the same rigorous, intellectual community they have already come to call home at one of the top-ranked law schools in the nation.
-Applicants will complete the application by September 1st and will receive an admissions decision by the end of December.
+Applicants must complete the application by December 1, and will receive an admissions decision by the end of December.
 Students admitted under the Program will be awarded a merit scholarship of at least $150,000.00 over three years.
 Please note, acceptance to the program is binding.

 Skill-building seminars are held throughout the year to encourage students’ professional development.
 In the past, UCIL has held a legal research seminar taught by the University of Chicago Law School librarians to jumpstart students’ knowledge of legal sources and research techniques.

 Through programs like the Jeff Metcalf Internship Program and the Alumni Board of Governors Externship Program, students have the opportunity to work with and learn from working lawyers.
 In the past four years, College-sponsored, law-related internships have almost doubled, and range from major law firms to public defenders’ offices to federal agencies.
 Students can also consult with the Program Director on applying for law-related jobs and internships.